gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 - The compiler happily generates a default constructor that leaves the object in a half-initialized state
 - The rules in the standard are intricate and change with every new standard version (or at least the language they use).
 I just noticed that C++26 changed again these rules and introduced new language.
 Urgh.
 - So many ways to initialize a variable, and most are wrong.
-- For the code to behave correctly, the developer must not only consider the call site, but also the full struct/class definition, and whether it is a POD type.
+- For the code to behave correctly, the developer must not only consider the call site, but also the full struct definition, and whether it is a POD type.
 - Adding or removing one struct field (e.g. the `data` field) makes the compiler generate completely different code at the call sites.
 - You need a PhD in programming legalese to understand what is undefined behavior in the standard, and how you can trigger it

-In contrast I really, really like the 'POD' approach that many languages have taken, from C, to Go, to Rust: a struct/class is just plain data.
+In contrast I really, really like the 'POD' approach that many languages have taken, from C, to Go, to Rust: a struct is just plain data.
 Either the compiler forces you to set each field in the struct when creating it, or it does not force you, and in this case, it zero-initializes all unmentioned fields.
 This is so simple it is obviously correct (but let's not talk about uninitialized padding between fields in C :/ ).

 In the end I am thankful for this bug, because it made me aware for the first time that undefined behavior is real and dangerous, for one simple reason: it makes your program behave completely differently than the code.
 By reading the code, you cannot predict the behavior of the program in any way.
 The code stopped being the source of truth.
 Impossible values appear in the program, as if a cosmic ray hit your machine and flipped some bits.
 And you can very easily, and invisibly, trigger undefined behavior.